-The third semester will be a continuation of classroom instruction, with a greater emphasis placed on academic acceleration and remediation.
+The third semester (summer) will be a continuation of classroom instruction, with a greater emphasis placed on academic acceleration and remediation.
 It will also include opportunities for subject-matter and career exploration, travel, and a continuation of fitness training.
+The third semester will operate on a reduced schedule, with school starting at 8:00am and ending at 2:25pm each day.
+Resources permitting, after-school co-curricular and athletic activities will be provided until 4:00pm.